mkamran093/Med-Secure-Counterfeit-Medicine-Detection-System-/README.md

 4. Open the terminal and enter the following command:
     '''node postgres.js'''
     this will start the server and connect it with database.
-5.Go to frontend folder, open terminal and enter the following commands:
+5. Go to frontend folder, open terminal and enter the following commands:
     '''npm install'''
     '''npm start'''
     This will start the system and you will be able to use it.